Coherent transport through graphene nanoribbons in the presence of edge disorder: Tight-binding simulation of graphene band structure

-The ideal, infinitely extended graphene sheet features a honeycomb lattice made up by two (A and B) interleaved triangular sublattices.
-It can be described in tight-binding (TB) approximation by the Hamiltonian\cite{Wallace}
+The ideal, infinitely extended graphene sheet features a honeycomb lattice made up of two (A and B) interleaved triangular sublattices.
+It can be described in tight-binding (TB) approximation by the Hamiltonian \cite{Wallace}

 where the sum $(i,j)$ extends over pairs of lattice sites, $\ket{\phi_{j,s}}$ is the tight-binding orbital with spin $s$ at lattice site $j$, $V_i$ is a locally varying potential (onsite energy), and $\gamma_{i,j}$ is the hopping matrix element between lattice sites $i$ and $j$.
-We describe the hexagonal graphene lattice using third-nearest-neighbor coupling [see Fig.~\ref{fig:TB}(a)], using orthogonal tight-binding orbitals.
-This allows for four free parameters, namely the site-energy $\varepsilon_0$ and the overlap integrals $\gamma_i$, $i = 1,2,3$, representing the interaction with the first, second and third nearest neighbor, respectively.
-We then choose the $\gamma_i$ by minimizing the mismatch to ab-initio calculations, taken from Reich et al.\cite{TBReich, Grueneis, LibPRB08}, arriving at $\gamma_1 = -3.145$, $\gamma_2 = -0.042$, and $\gamma_3 = -0.35$.
+Within our TB approximation, we include third-nearest-neighbour coupling [see figure \ref{fig:TB}(a)] using orthogonal tight-binding orbitals.
+This allows for four free parameters, namely the site-energy $\varepsilon_0$ and the overlap integrals $\gamma_i$, $i = 1,2,3$, representing the interaction with the first, second and third nearest neighbour, respectively.
+We choose the $\gamma_i$ by fitting to ab-initio calculations, taken from Reich et al.~\cite{TBReich, Grueneis, LibPRB08}, arriving at $\gamma_1 = -3.145$, $\gamma_2 = -0.042$, and $\gamma_3 = -0.35$.

-The dispersion near the non-equivalent $K$ and $K'$ points [Fig.~\ref{fig:TB}(b)] resulting from the diagonalization of Eq.~(\ref{H_Graph_TB}) features [for large distance $k$ away from $K$($K'$)] deviations from a perfect cone reflecting the influence of the hexagonal lattice.
-The cone becomes squeezed along the $K-K'$ directions, an effect known as triangular warping.\cite{McCann06b, guinea_review}
+The dispersion near the non-equivalent $K$ and $K'$ points [figure \ref{fig:TB}(b)] resulting from the diagonalization of equation (\ref{H_Graph_TB}) features [for large distances $k$ from $K$($K'$)] deviations from a perfect cone reflecting the influence of the hexagonal lattice.
+The cone becomes squeezed along the $K-K'$ directions, an effect known as trigonal warping \cite{McCann06b, guinea_review}.
+Near the $K$ point and for small $k$ the band structure of equation (\ref{H_Graph_TB}) can be approximated (assuming that $V_i \ll t$) by a conical dispersion relation around the $K$ point \cite{Semenoff},